dorawyy/cpen321-w24-Get2Class/documentation/M3_Requirements_and_Design.md

             - **Purpose**: Retrieves all notification settings of a specific user
         6. void updateSettings(String sub, bool toggleNotification, int remindInMins)
             - **Purpose**: Updates the settings of a particular user (e.g. turning "On"/"Off" notifications and setting how much time before a class a user wants to be notified)
+        7. void tokenSignIn(String idToken, String audience)
+            - **Purpose**: Generates a subject for a specific user so users can be uniquely identified on the back end database
 3. **Notifications**
     - **Purpose**: Schedules push notifications based of the schedules according to the users settings to remind them to leave for class
     - **Interfaces**: